 Paternal Ancestor Origins.
 Your earliest known paternal line ancestor must be documented in your account.
 A name, approximate year of birth, and location should be provided.
-Country of Origin must be set.
-Geographic coordinates must also be set.
+Country of Origin and geographic coordinates must be set.

 As you learn more about your earliest known paternal ancestor your data should be updated accordingly.
 See details below.

 Paternal Line Family History Documentation.
 Your account family tree must minimally contain your paternal line history.
 Men, their spouses, approximate birth and death dates, and locations should be in place.
 You are expected to provide as much detail as possible to the townland or township, village, civil parish, district, shire, county, or province if possible.